Written by Karen Selby, RN | Medically Reviewed By Dr. Andrea Wolf | Edited By Walter Pacheco | Last Update: July 31, 2024

 When desmoplastic mesothelioma spreads to other areas, it can look bland.
 This causes doctors to mistake the cells as benign fibrous tissue.
 Imaging scans such as a CT or MRI may help pathologists identify metastasis and diagnose DMM in challenging cases.

 In 2017, pathology researchers discovered a protein called GATA-3.
 It differentiates desmoplastic mesothelioma from sarcomatoid lung cancer.
 It is present in many mesothelioma cases and often absent in lung carcinoma cases.
-This factor aids physicians when staging pleural mesothelioma.
+This factor aids physicians when staging mesothelioma of the pleura.

 Symptoms of Desmoplastic Mesothelioma